Separating Twins

 I get it.
 I really do.

-So what I find helpful, and comforting, is to be aware and do my best.
+So what I find helpful and comforting is to be aware and do my best.
 And my best looks different every day.
-If we go for a walk and one twin walks as fast as I do, while the other is busy looking at butterflies, I will wait and ask the twin with me to wait, and at other times I will rush the butterfly spotter to catch up with us.
+If we go for a walk and one twin walks as fast as I do, while the other is busy looking at butterflies, I will wait and ask the twin with me to wait, and at other times, I will rush the butterfly spotter to catch up with us.

 I will make sure we read the books they both want, when we can.
-I will make time to build with block with one while the other waits, and then make time to thread beads with them.
+I will make time to build with blocks with one while the other waits, and then make time to thread beads with them.